trln/trln-ingest/README.md

-Before running containers for all the services via compose, you will need to run the `init.sh` script in the same directory as this file; this will pull down the solr configuration from the working repository.
+Before running containers for all the services via compose, you will need to run the `init.sh` script in the same directory as this file; this will pull down the solr configuration from the working repository and, if needed, create a docker/podman secret for the PostgreSQL database password.

 Read the comments in that file for more information.

 From that point, `docker compose up` will start all the necessary services, including the primary Rails application (in development mode, so editing files